Jump to content

 Verses on Enjoining Good

 In his analysis of the verses related to the obligation of enjoining good and forbidding evil, the author concludes that these verses do not indicate a necessity to use power or coercion to realize individual religious duties, such as prayer and fasting.
-In his view, the well-known stages of enjoining good and forbidding evil—by heart, tongue, and hand—do not have a direct function in the domain of individual rulings and personal acts of worship like prayer and fasting.
+According to him, the common stages of enjoining good and forbidding evil -- by heart, tongue, and hand -- are not directly applicable to personal rulings and acts of worship like prayer and fasting.

 Considering the absolute nature of the Quranic verses and reflecting on the existing narrations, he considers the "hand" stage to be applicable to instances of good and evil that have a social nature and pertain to collective rights, such as oppression, corruption, disruption of public security, and violation of the rights of others.
-In other words, the use of coercive force or physical compulsion is justified in this context, not in the sphere of individual obligations.
+This context allows for the use of coercive force or physical compulsion, but not in the realm of individual obligations.
 Furthermore, referencing the Nahj al-Balaghah, the author emphasizes that all instances of the use of the obligation of enjoining good and forbidding evil in this source are related to social issues and the defense of justice and people's rights, and have been carried out to reform the structure of society, fight against oppression, and support the oppressed (pp. 63–67).

 Narrations on Forbidding Evil

-He emphasizes a fundamental point in the philosophy of enjoining good and forbidding evil: the ultimate goal of these two obligations is the prevention of vices and the promotion of virtues, not the application of punishment.
-For this reason, any practical intervention by the government in forbidding evil must have a positive and encouraging aspect and should proceed in the direction of creating an inclination towards good and deterring from evil.
+He stresses a fundamental point in the philosophy of enforcing good and forbidding evil: the ultimate objective of these two obligations is to prevent vices and promote virtues, not to punish them.
+The government's practical intervention in forbidding evil must have a positive and encouraging effect that encourages good and discourages evil.
 Especially in the domain of individual duties such as prayer, fasting, Hajj, and moral virtues, coercive government intervention not only does not guarantee the correct performance of those acts but may also cause the spread of hypocrisy, insincerity, and duplicity in society, as the true essence of those acts may not be achieved even with coercion.
 In contrast, in the domain of public and social evils such as harming people, creating insecurity, theft, oppression, usurpation, and the like, practical intervention by the government in forbidding evil would be meaningful, possible, and effective (pp. 75–80).

 Narrations on Compelling Adherence to Rulings